dailafing/FlaskHotel/docs/Project Criteria/CriteriaMatching.md

-# Criteria Matching - Flash Hotel
+# Criteria Matching - Flask Hotel

 [← Back to Readme](../../Readme.md)

-This document maps each Level 5 Diploma Project 3 criterion to the implementation in the Flash Hotel application.
+This document maps each Level 5 Diploma Project 3 criterion to the implementation in the Flask Hotel application.
 Criteria are sourced from both the iungo Solutions Project Criteria and Gateway Qualifications Unit Learning Outcomes.

 ## Unit Learning Outcome 1: Design, develop and implement a Back end for a web application using Python and a framework